module-federation/aegis-host/README.md

 While there are, and have been, technologies to deploy libraries without redeploying the applications they comprise (consider [OSGi](https://www.osgi.org/)), it seems the benefits of these technologies have not been worth the effort required to implement them.
 At least not until now...

-With the introduction of module federation, it is possible to dynamically import remote libraries, just as if you were importing them locally, with just a few, simple configuration steps.
+With the introduction of module federation, it is possible to dynamically import remote libraries, with just a few, simple configuration steps.
 MicroLib exploits this technology to support a framework for building application components as independently deployable libraries, running in the same process, or what might be loosely called, **microservice libraries**.

-Using MicroLib, you are no longer forced to choose between mangeability and autonomy.
-You eliminate the microservices premium by building "microservice monoliths."
-As in distributed solution, development teams deploy whenever they choose.
-Using zero-downtime, "zero-install" deployment, there's no need to coordinate with other teams.
+With MicroLib, you are no longer forced to choose between mangeability and autonomy.
+Instead, you avoid the microservices premium by building "microservice monoliths."
+Because of MicroLib's clean architecture and zero-downtime, zero-install deployment capability, there is no need for teams to coordinate deployments.
+Teams are free to deploy as they like.

 ---